laravel/docs/views.md

 #### Determining If A View Exists

 If you need to determine if a view exists, you may use the `exists` method after calling the `view` helper with no arguments.
-This method will return `true` if the view exists on disk:
+When the `view` helper is called without arguments, an instance of `Illuminate\Contracts\View\Factory` is returned, giving you access to any of the factory's methods.
+The `exists` method will return `true` if the view exists:

     if (view()->exists('emails.customer')) {
         //
     }

-When the `view` helper is called without arguments, an instance of `Illuminate\Contracts\View\Factory` is returned, giving you access to any of the factory's methods.

-<a name="view-data"></a>
-### View Data

 <a name="passing-data-to-views"></a>
-#### Passing Data To Views
+## Passing Data To Views

-As you saw in the previous examples, you may easily pass an array of data to views:
+As you saw in the previous examples, you may pass an array of data to views:

     return view('greetings', ['name' => 'Victoria']);